Authors: Nishu Singh & Nishanth Mannem

 Mode: Mode is the value that occurs most often in the total data set, or in other words, the mode is the value with the highest frequency.
 The aggregation functions available in Tableau make it easier to calculate the mode.

-We had used a count aggregation function to see the city-wise sunrise time when sunrise occurred with a maximum frequency in five metropolitan cities for the last four years.
+We used a count aggregation function to see the city-wise sunrise time when sunrise occurred with a maximum frequency in five metropolitan cities for the last four years.

 The following visualization shows the maximum number of days sunrise has happened at 6:09 am in Bengaluru.
-For Hyderabad maximum number of days, sunrise took place at 6:59 am, similarly for other cities.
+For the Hyderabad maximum number of days, sunrise took place at 6:59 am, similarly for other cities.
 We can also observe that sunrise happens quite early in New Delhi, i.e., at 5:23 am, whereas sunrise for Pune has been quite late at 7:10 am for maximum days in the last four years.

 Fig. 3: Lollipop Chart showing city-wise sunrise timing at which sunrise has happened with the maximum frequency

 Standard Deviation: The standard deviation is a metric for quantifying the amount of variance in a set of data values from the mean.
 A variable with a low standard deviation has data points close to the mean and vice versa.
 We can calculate the standard deviation by either using the standard deviation aggregation function or by using the standard deviation from the distribution band in the analytics pane.

 We have used standard deviation to see a variation in the wind chill temperature and find the points where the wind temperature varied significantly from the average wind temperature.
 The months where the wind temperature was greater than one standard deviation are shown in orange color, and those within one standard deviation are shown in blue.

 Fig. 4: Line chart showing year-wise wind chill variation for metropolitan cities in different years